Court upholds US ban on TikTok unless it finds a buyerExBulletin - ExBulletin

 In its ruling, the court said it was “precisely” because of TikTok’s “extensive reach” that Congress and the president determined that removing it from China’s control “was essential to protecting our national security.” .

-In its opinion, the court wrote that the ownership of TikTok by a China-based company, ByeDance, poses a national security threat that goes beyond the free speech concerns raised by TikTok.
+In its opinion, the court wrote that the ownership of TikTok by a China-based company, ByteDance, poses a national security threat that goes beyond the free speech concerns raised by TikTok.

 “The First Amendment exists to protect freedom of speech in the United States.
 Here, the government acted solely to protect that freedom from a foreign adversary nation and to limit that adversary's ability to collect data about people in the United States.
 United States,” the court wrote.

+China has opposed the forced sale of TikTok for years, but Chinese analysts say Chinese officials may now try to auction the app as leverage in trade negotiations with the new Trump administration.
+TikTok's current position, however, remains that TikTok is not for sale.

-Trump may also declare that TikTok's steps to distance itself from ByteDance, including a plan known as Project Texas that blocks Americans' data from China, qualifies as divestment.
+Trump may also declare that TikTok's moves to distance itself from ByteDance, including a plan known as Project Texas that blocks Americans' data from China, qualifies as a divestiture.
 Trump can also ask his attorney general not to enforce the law.

 Banning TikTok isn't as simple as flipping an “off” switch.
 The law targets app stores controlled by Apple and Google, forcing the tech giants to remove TikTok.
 And it's illegal for web hosting companies to support TikTok.